 Selma is a somewhat small town located in the state of North Carolina.
-With a population of 6,307 people and three constituent neighborhoods, Selma is the 128th largest community in North Carolina.
+With a population of 6,601 people and four constituent neighborhoods, Selma is the 135th largest community in North Carolina.

-The per capita income in Selma in 2010 was $11,757, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $47,028 for a family of four.
-Selma also has one of the higher rates of people living in poverty in the nation, with 42.14% of its population below the federal poverty line.
+The per capita income in Selma in 2018 was $17,069, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $68,276 for a family of four.
+However, Selma contains both very wealthy and poor people as well.
+Selma also has one of the higher rates of people living in poverty in the nation, with 33.63% of its population below the federal poverty line.

 Selma is an extremely ethnically-diverse town.
 The people who call Selma home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Selma residents report their race to be White, followed by Black or African-American.
+The greatest number of Selma residents report their race to be Black or African-American, followed by White.
 Selma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.24% of the town’s residents.
-Important ancestries of people in Selma include English, German, Portuguese, and Italian.
+People of Hispanic or Latino origin account for 32.74% of the town’s residents.
+Important ancestries of people in Selma include Irish, English, German, Scots-Irish, and French.

 The most common language spoken in Selma is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Spanish and Arabic.